-Once you understand the various types of lesions and causes of acne, you can better determine the severity and kinds of acne that you have.
-It’s always advisable to see a dermatologist to receive the proper diagnosis and begin the best treatment, especially if you have specific questions regarding how to treat back acne or cystic acne.
+It’s always advisable to see a dermatologist to receive the proper diagnosis and begin the best treatment, especially if you have specific questions regarding jawline acne treatment or cystic acne.
 During a dermatologist appointment, your skin care professional will likely diagnose your acne within one of three grades: mild, moderate, and severe.

 Those who have mild acne may only deal with a few comedones (blackheads or whiteheads), and may have less than 15 acne lesions, including papules, pustules, and in rare cases, cysts and nodules.

 Those with moderate acne may have up to 100 blackheads and whiteheads, along with up to 50 inflammatory lesions.
 Those with severe acne generally exhibit over 100 comedones, and over 50 inflammatory lesions.

 Dealing with whiteheads can be a stressful and disheartening process, but with the right skin care tips and treatments, you can help clear preexisting whiteheads and prevent future blemishes from developing.
 As whiteheads are considered a mild form and symptom of acne, they are generally simple to treat.
 The healing process for whiteheads isn’t generally too long-lasting; many whiteheads will fully heal within a matter of five days, so long as you avoid picking the skin and keep the area as clean as possible to prevent worsening infection.